Werenode/IOTPAY_guide/README.md

 **Transaction Table**

-Below the action buttons, you’ll see a table that lists all relevant transactions related to this fleet, including:
+Below the action buttons, you'll see a table that lists all relevant transactions related to this fleet, including:
 -	Verifiable Credential (VC) creation and updates
 -	Service additions or removals
 -	Any actions tied to devices or addresses linked to the fleet